 Kilim Karst Geoforest Park in Langkawi feels like a world away.
+It’s one of those must visit places in Langkawi!
 It’s around 100 square kilometers of beaches, mangrove swamps, and stunning mountains that spread out in a maze to the Andaman Sea.
 It’s accessible for anyone and a must do while on Langkawi.
 A whole excursion here will take around half a day, but the entire time you will feel as though you have been cast in the next King Kong film.

 Once you arrive at the car park you and your group will be able to hire our a boat on an hourly or half day basis.
 The small boat is your best and only way to get through the mangroves and see all the beautiful wildlife.
 Our favorite stop was to see the white-bellied fish eagles and kite eagles feeding.
 However, it’s also likely you will see mangrove snakes and kingfishers.

 Located within the Kilim geopark are the bat caves (also known as Gua Kelawar) where you can view a bunch of Malaysian fruit bats inside a dark and damp cave – just what you came to Langkawi for!
 Another popular thing to do in Langkawi is to eat lunch at the floating restaurants here.
 They serve up delicious local food for an affordable price.

 3. Join in a Yoga Session